 “I appreciate the young comment,” Red Robin chuckled.

 “I believe we could benefit from the addition of the new Starman as well.
 It’s also the best way to honor the legacy of Ted Knight by offering his son his chair.”
 Green Lantern sat down as the gravity of his words set in.

 Hawkman broke the silence.
 “All in favor?”
 Another unanimous, loud “Aye!” resounded from around the room.

 “It’s unanimous,” Hawkman said, with a touch of emotion in his voice as he banged the gavel.
 “Welcome to the JSA, son.
 Take your father’s chair.”

 David Knight seemed moved to tears as each member rose and either shook his hand or, as in Wildcat’s case, grabbed him in a bear hug.
-As he sat down in his father’s chair in his father’s costume, the JSA seemed complete again for the first time in a long while.
+As the new Starman sat down in his father’s chair in his father’s costume, the JSA seemed complete again for the first time in a long while.

 “Thirty-seven percent,” said the jovial Maxwell Lord.
 “Gallup reports that if the election was held today, Jay would have thirty-seven percent of the vote.”

 “That’s amazing.
 And the election is still almost two years away,” replied his co-chair, Amanda Waller.
 “I hate to admit it, Lord, but you were right.
 People are disillusioned with the current political structure and see it as a time for change.”